← All posts

 The AI layer

-The real reason I built ETABSSharp isn’t just the cleaner API — it’s what the clean API enables: an MCP server that lets AI assistants talk to ETABS directly.
+The real reason I built ETABSharp isn’t just the cleaner API — it’s what the clean API enables: an MCP server that lets AI assistants talk to ETABS directly and building .

 More on that in the next post.